-The following courses are offered outside of the Summer Institute of Christian Spirituality, ordinarily during the fall and spring semester, in three-hour sessions, one afternoon a week.
+The following courses are offered outside of the Summer Institute of Christian Spirituality exclusively for students admitted to the Certificate of Spiritual Direction Program.

 SPT 591 (491).
-Spiritual Direction Seminar (3) This course is limited to students in the Certificate of Spiritual Direction or Faith Companioning programs.
+Spiritual Direction Seminar (3) The course is limited to students in the Certificate of Spiritual Direction or Faith Companioning programs.
 It provides an in-depth exploration of the history and the practice of spiritual direction, with particular emphasis on the Jesuit tradition, rooted in the Spiritual Exercises of St. Ignatius.

 SPT 592 (492).
-Spirituality & Psychology Seminar (3) This course is limited to students in the Certificate of Spiritual Direction or Faith Companioning programs.
-It will explore issues of psychological pathology, human developmental dynamics and therapeutic relationships, insofar as they might affect the practice of spiritual direction.
-The course is conducted in a mixed format, consisting of three-hour classes at the beginning and end by the theology faculty and a three-day workshop in the middle by a psychological professional.
+Spirituality & Psychology Seminar (3) The course is limited to students in the Certificate of Spiritual Direction or Faith Companioning programs.
+It explores issues of psychological pathology, human developmental dynamics and therapeutic relationships, insofar as they might affect the practice of spiritual direction.
+The course includes an intensive workshop by a psychological professional.
 SPT 595 (495).
-Special Topics in Spirituality (1-4) Seminars and workshops offered under this heading will focus on particular issues of spirituality, especially those aspects concerned with the practical application of spirituality in pastoral ministry.
+Special Topics in Spirituality (1-4) Seminars and workshops offered under this heading focus on particular issues of spirituality, especially those aspects concerned with the practical application of spirituality in pastoral ministry.
 SPT 598/599 (498/499).
-Spiritual Direction Practicum I/II (2) This course is limited to senior students in the Certificate of Spiritual Direction program.
-It will include role playing, case studies and shared experience of the students' own practice of spiritual direction.
+Spiritual Direction Practicum I/II (2) The course is limited to senior students in the Certificate of Spiritual Direction program.
+It includes case studies, verbatims and shared experience of the students' own practice of spiritual direction.